private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 that is greater than 1.

 The validation protocol described in this document (see {{validation}}) uses a modulo 2 ring.
-This ring is referred to throughput as a binary field as it is also a field and it contains two values: 0 and 1.
+This ring is referred to throughout as a binary field as it is also a field and it contains two values: 0 and 1.
 Addition and multiplication in a binary field correspond to Boolean operations.
 Addition in a binary field is equivalent to the Boolean exclusive OR (XOR) operation.
 Multiplication in a